ellak-monades-aristeias/meteoclima-android/README.md

 # meteoclima-android

-This is an opensource wheather app for android.
+This is an open source wheather app for android.